-The use of the Engagement Scale will be used for the younger pupils working at P4 and below whilst Engagement with Adulthood will be used in key stage 4 and 5.
-Wilson Stuart P Steps (SOLAR) for those pupils who are able to access individual curriculum subjects.
-(Appendix 1) For pupils in the 14-18 department a suitable accreditation pathway will be followed which takes into account their progress up to the end of year 9.
-(Appendix 2)
+The use of the Engagement Scale will be used for the younger pupils who are not ready to access subject specific learning.
+Engagement with Adulthood will be used in Key Stage 3 and above 4.
+For pupils who are working at subject specific learning, they are offered a broad and balanced curriculum with assessment for English, maths, and Science following the SOLAR steps and the use of SOLAR to assess RSHE using our own stages.
+For pupils in the 14-18 department a suitable accreditation pathway will be followed which considers their progress up to the end of year 9 (Appendix 1).
 Teachers will record and analyse the progress of each individual which then informs planning and target setting.